CGHoussem/dijkstra-gui/README.md

 ### Todos

- - Implementation of dijkstra algorithm in an existing graph
+ - Implementation dijkstra algorithm visualization in the created graph
- - Reorganizing the whole project
+ - Serialization / Deserialization of created graphs

 License
 ----